TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/availability-test-fail-website-available.md

 The test timed out.
 We abort tests after 2 minutes.

-* If it is a multi-step test, break the single test into multiple tests that can complete in shorter durations.
+* If it is a multi-step test, break the single test into multiple tests that can complete in shorter durations
-* If it is a ping test, investigate your server-side logs to discover what server-side failures caused the site to time out.
+* If it is a ping test, investigate your server-side logs to discover what server-side failures caused the site to time out

 ### I test from less than 5 locations

 Web communication fails for multiple reasons from time to time and having only one location enabled will considerably increase the likelihood of false positives.
-We recommend testing from at least 5 different locations
+We recommend testing from at least 5 different locations.

 ![failed test 3](https://docs.microsoft.com/azure/azure-monitor/app/media/troubleshoot/availability/websiteavailablepic3.jpg)